You are here

 Transition to Industry Fellowship (T2I)

-The NCI Transition to Industry (T2I) Fellowship supports NCI Center for Cancer Research (CCR) post-doctoral scientists for 2 years, as they advance an invention toward a regulatory milestone, clinical trials, and subsequent commercialization.
+The NCI Transition to Industry (T2I) Fellowship supports post-doctoral scientists, research fellows, or graduate students from NCI Center for Cancer Research (CCR) labs for 2 years, as they advance an invention toward a regulatory milestone, clinical trials, and subsequent commercialization.
 The goal of this unique program is to nurture post-doctoral entrepreneurship and industry-focused research training.
-T2I fellows will spend 80% of their time in their laboratory focused on invention development research, moving a basic science research invention from the “bench to commercialization” and 20% of their time take courses and trainings in business development, entrepreneurship, and small business grantsmanship.

 Eligibility

-• NCI CCR Post-doctoral fellows or Research Fellows (as long as their current appointment extends beyond the duration of T2I, which is 2 years starting in January)
+• NCI CCR Graduate Students, Post-doctoral fellows or Research Fellows (as long as their current appointment extends beyond the duration of T2I, which is 2 years starting in January)

 • Applicants must also be either an inventor on a patent/patent application or working on a project for which a patent/patent application has been filed *or recommended for filing*